timschroederme/ncMeta/README.md

 #### @property (assign) NSInteger increase

 Contains the number of notifications this app has delivered to the Notification Center since the last reset of this property.
-Calling TSNCMetaController’s -resetCount method resets this property for all TSAppRecord instances present.
+Calling `TSNCMetaController` -resetCount method resets this property for all `TSAppRecord` instances present.
 The value of this property may be greater than the value the `show_count` property returns.

 #### -(NSString*) displayTitle

-This convenience method returns the localized title of the application whose notification info is contained in a TSAppRecord instance.
+This convenience method returns the localized title of the application whose notification info is contained in a `TSAppRecord` instance.